-Azusa Pacific's libraries include the William V. Marshburn Memorial Library (East Campus), the Hugh and Hazel Darling Library (West Campus), the James L. Stamps Theological Library (West Campus), and six regional center libraries in Los Angeles, Orange County, the Inland Empire, San Diego, Murrieta, and Ventura, A online catalog identifies more than 215,000 books, media, and 1,600 serial titles.
-More than 630,000 microforms include the Library of American Civilization, Library of American Literature, New York Times, and Educational Resources Information Center collections.
-The university network provides access to more than 100 electronic databases, which includes more than 12,000 full-text serial titles, as well as all of the material available on the Web.
-Regular hours for the three campus facilities are:
+Azusa Pacific's libraries include the William V. Marshburn Memorial Library (East Campus), the Hugh and Hazel Darling Library (West Campus), the James L. Stamps Theological Library (West Campus), and seven regional center libraries in Los Angeles, Orange County, Inland Empire, San Diego, Murrieta, High Desert, and Ventura.
+A unified catalog identifies 215,000 books, 1,900 print serial titles, and media.
+The collection of 690,000 microforms includes the Library of American Civilization, Library of American Literature, New York Times, and Educational Resources Information Center collections.
+The university network provides access to 120 electronic databases, which include more than 15,000 full-text serial titles, as well as all of the material available on the Web.
+Consortium and contractual arrangements are in place for students to be able to check out books and use other libraries in Southern California with reciprocal borrowing of books throughout the Western United States with the Link+System offering 15,000,000 books and the Interlibrary Loan service offering 57,000,000.

+Regular hours for the three campus facilities are as follows: